 The curved form draws inspiration from the Chinese ritualistic artifact, the “zun.”
 By refining and translating this form to a large scale, CITIC Tower unites tradition and modern technology.

 The Institution of Structural Engineers provides a platform for communities and individuals to access education, connections, and careers in the structural engineering industry.
 Through the Awards, the Institution highlights accomplishments and innovation by professionals around the world.
-Learn more about the Institution here, and find the full shortlist here.
+Learn more about the Institution here, and find the full list of winners here.